wessberg/cjstoesm/README.md

 This is a tool that converts [CommonJS modules](https://requirejs.org/docs/commonjs.html) into tree-shakeable [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
 This allows you to not only bundle CommonJS modules for the browser, but also makes it possible for you to bundle them in modern tools such as [Rollup](https://rollupjs.org/).

+It can also be used as a tool for migrating a CommonJS-based codebase to one based on ES-modules via a simple [CLI](#cli-usage).

 `cjstoesm` can be used from the [Command Line](#cli-usage), as [a JavaScript library](#api-usage), and as a [TypeScript Custom Transformer](#usage-with-typescripts-compiler-apis).

 Prior art such as [babel-plugin-transform-commonjs](https://github.com/tbranyen/babel-plugin-transform-commonjs) and [rollup-plugin-commonjs](https://github.com/rollup/rollup-plugin-commonjs) exists, but this Custom Transformer aims at producing code that is just as tree-shakeable as equivalent code written